weikinhuang/Classify/README.md

 Changelog
 --------------------------------------

+#### v0.10.1
+	Allow init mutators to override constructor return value & throw on scalar values Adding null value to the prototype for observable properties Observer properties don't need to go through objectDefineProperty

 #### v0.9.10
 	BREAKING CHANGE, implements overrides extends when defining a class that institutes both Use ES5 Object.create when possible